hasanmohsin/hasanmohsin.github.io/index.md

 ---

-I'm an ML researcher interested in Bayesian inference and generative modeling (``distribution"-centered techniques in general), particularly approaches to these using sampling methods.
+I'm an ML researcher interested in Bayesian inference and generative modeling ("distribution"-centered techniques in general), particularly approaches to these using sampling methods.

 I also have a passion for physics (currently: parts of condensed matter physics, QFT and the relations between the two).